larabaltaji/CourseMate-Chatbot/README.md

-# CourseMate-Chatbot
+# CourseMate Chatbot

 This project introduces MSBA316 CourseMate, an interactive chatbot used to answer questions related to the MSBA316-Text Analytics and Natural Language Processing course.
+This chatbot provides instant answers to course-related questions, replacing manual information searches with an efficient alternative.
+In addition, the chatbot can be used to offer students practice quizzes and assignments based on course lectures and concepts.
+Data for the chatbot is extracted from the PDF lectures and syllabus, which serve as the main information source.
+Using the LangChain framework, this data is integrated with a large language model, notably, the GPT-3.5-turbo,  which improved cognitive abilities of the chatbot.
+An interface for the chatbot has been built and integrated into a website using Gradio, making it  accessible to everyone interested in learning about NLP.
+By achieving these goals, the MSBA316 CourseMate project helps students better understand course material and improves their learning experience.

+_Note: Check out the python files and project report for more information._